-- 5.6.1 Medical assistance shall be rendered to any injured or affected person at the earliest possible moment.45 The duty to assist applies without discrimination of any kind.
-Thus, assistance must be duly provided irrespective of whether or not the injured person is a suspected offender.
-Distinctions as to the medical assistance provided are only justifiable on medical grounds, for instance the urgency of the medical needs. - 5.6.2 Where feasible, appropriate first-aid equipment should routinely be accessible by law enforcement officials (for example, in police vehicles and during assemblies). - 5.6.3 Law enforcement officials shall at all times facilitate and cooperate with those providing medical assistance, including by making available pertinent information relating to the less-lethal weapon or related equipment that has been used.46
+5.6.1 Medical assistance shall be rendered to any injured or affected person at the earliest possible moment.52 The duty to assist applies without discrimination of any kind.
+Thus, assistance shall be duly provided irrespective of whether or not the injured person is a suspected offender.
+Distinctions as to the medical assistance provided are only justifiable on medical grounds, for instance the urgency of the medical needs.
+Access to medical assistance should therefore be provided on the basis of severity of injury, so that treatment of less-severely injured security personnel does not preclude or delay treatment of other persons who appear more severely injured.